 7. Drone Surveillance Laws

 If all else fails, the last thing you can do is to push for laws that protect the privacy of citizens against drones.
-Bills have been popping up ever since the drone craze really took off back in 2013, and some of them have even been passed into law, but we still have a long way to go.
+Bills have been popping up ever since the drone craze really took off back in 2013, and some have even been passed into law, but we still have a long way to go.

-Ideally, a middle ground will be found, but until that happens, we’re floating around in a state of limbo where privacy threats are real and we don’t have the proper tools to keep ourselves guarded against them.
+Ideally, a middle ground will be found, but until that happens, there’s not a lot you can do about drones threatening your privacy as a private citizen.
 Laws may end up being the only effective defense.